 Amazingly, Rex's first arrival via riverboat, at the foot of Canal Street, is still repeated every Lundi Gras.
 The mayor turns the city and its keys over to him in a public ceremony.
 That's how Mardi Gras became a legal holiday in New Orleans.

 King cakes came to New Orleans with the French, who substituted a tiny baby Jesus for the medieval bean.
 The cakes began as round, custard-filled pastries decorated with crowns.
 (These have lately become popular once again, made by French pastry shops around the city.)

 Later, a brioche pastry was rolled into an open circle like a crown, decorated with jewel-like sugars, and it was in this form that the king cake became a New Orleans carnival staple, made and served only between January 6 (the Feast of the Three Kings) and Mardi Gras.

 Within all New Orleans king cakes, there is either a bean or a small plastic baby.
 At the Twelfth Night Revelers ball, which kicks off the carnival season on January 6, whoever gets the golden bean is the queen.
 Her maids are designated by silver beans.
-(Now, of course, the court is chosen in advance, unlike their medieval counterparts who found the tokens at random.)
+(Currently, the court is chosen in advance, unlike their medieval counterparts who found the tokens at random.)